-- significant underperformance relative to expected historical or projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for overall business; - significant negative industry or economic trends.
+- significant underperformance relative to expected historical or projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for overall business; or - significant negative industry or economic trends.

-No impairment losses were recognized in 2020, 2019 and 2018.
+No impairment losses were recognized in 2021, 2020 and 2019.